Alerting & On-Call — Observability & Reliability

 Common Mistakes with GitOps & Infrastructure as Code

-- Manual kubectl apply in production — bypasses audit trail and review process
+- Running kubectl apply by hand in production, which throws away the audit trail and review process entirely

-- Terraform state file without remote backend and locking — concurrent applies corrupt state
+- Storing Terraform state locally without a remote backend and locking.
+Two concurrent applies will corrupt the state.

 - Mixing application deployment with infrastructure provisioning in the same pipeline

-- Not testing infrastructure changes — Terraform plan is your unit test, apply to staging is your integration test
+- Skipping infrastructure tests.
+Terraform plan is the unit test.
+Apply to staging is the integration test.
+Do both.

 Tools for GitOps & Infrastructure as Code